 Dr. Michael Wohlgemuth

-He has an MA in economics from Albert-Ludwigs University, Freiburg, a PhD from Friedrich Schiller University, Jena, and a second PhD from the Private University of Witten/Herdecke, which he was awarded in 2007.
+He has an MA in economics from Albert-Ludwigs University, Freiburg, a PhD from Friedrich Schiller University, Jena, and a second PhD from the Private University of Witten/Herdecke.
 His thesis was on “Democracy as a Discovery Procedure.
 Evolutionary Assessments of the Political Process.”

 His major fields of research are in New Institutional Economics, Economic Theories of Politics (Public Choice Theory), Theories of economic systems, Evolutionary Economics, Social and Legal Philosophy and History of Ideas.

 These have applications mainly concerning European governance and integration, institutions and processes of democratic governance, globalisation and inter-jurisdictional competition, public opinion formation and political leadership and political reform.

 Dr. Wohlgemuth speaks German, English and French.
 He writes extensively on economic subjects for newspapers, magazines, university publications and blogs; he also has written and edited numerous books on economics.